bratpeki/modern-milkytracker-guide/docs/ui.md

 In a new module, you have the pattern `00` set to order `0`.

 - **Pattern sequence display expansion button**:
-This button is above the `SEQ` button and allows you to hide the song pattern length and repeating song order number.
+This button is above the `SEQ` button and allows you to hide the song pattern length and repeating song order.
 This, in turn, expands the pattern sequence display further down, and allows for more readability.
 Hitting the button toggles this behaviour on and off.
 The example of this behaviour is above, on the second image of the section.

 - `SEQ` **button**:
-Add a new pattern after the current one, if possible, so that its pattern number is the incremented previous pattern number.
+Adds a new pattern after the current one, if possible, so that its pattern number is the incremented previous pattern number.
 So, if your pattern sequence is:
 ```
 0 | 00